meteor-vue/vue-meteor/README.md

 ### Single-file component

-It allows you to write your components in [this format](https://vuejs.org/guide/application.html#Single-File-Components).
+It allows you to write your components in [this format](https://vuejs.org/guide/application.html#Single-File-Components) with hot-reloading support.

 [See Usage in arkyum:vue-component package](https://github.com/Akryum/meteor-vue-component/tree/master/packages/vue-component#usage)